PatienceDominic/SALES-PERFORMANCE-ANALYSIS/README.md

 14. Is there any connection between a product’s category, its price, and how well it sells?

 ### DATA ANALYSIS
-1. 108 records are missing important detales like Saale date or status and this can affect analyss by making it diificult to track sales ovr time, identify seasonal trends.
+1. 108 records are missing important details like Sale date or status and this can affect analysis by making it difficult to track sales over time, identify seasonal trends.
 Risk of bias and reduced accuracy.

 2. Total Revenue is gotten by Price x Quantity sold
    - Top Revenue by Category is Electronics and Appliances
    - Top Revenue by Product is Toaster and Fridge.

 3. #### Sales trend over time
    - GROWTH PHASE: The sales consistently increased from January to March, reaching a peak in March.
-This may b dur to seasonal demand, successful promotions, or other mrket factors
+This may be due to seasonal demand, successful promotions, or other market factors
    - DECLINE PHASE:  From April, sales began to drop and it became more severe through June and July, which may be as a result of reduced demand, market stucture, fewer marketing         efforts etc.

 4. #### Store Performance
     - The store Location with highest number of product sale is - Lagos                                                                                                                    - The store Location with lowest number of product sale is - Port harcourt.